MartTave/bachelor-report/bachelor_thesis.typ

 The system, as of now, works as expected or better.
 As there is some cases where it exceed expectations, and others where it could do better.
 But even with all those flaws, it has succeed in, from 269 runners, have only 2 critical failure where no data could be registered for the runners.
 This is a success as even for cases where the bib number could not be read, or the precise timing not be deducted, a human intervention is still possible.

+With the timing precision going under 50ms of standard deviation, we are exceeding the expectations.
+This shows that for now, the monocular depth estimation is sufficient, even if an upgrade might give us a better stability.

 As the system is designed in blocks, changing the inner working of some parts (for example switching the monocular depth estimation for a stereo system) would not have any impact outside of this module.
 This allows for independent upgrade going along with the technology (as some solutions used are at the center of many research).

 This solution is almost good enough to be used commercially, but it still needs some work in some area to be viable.
 In particular the bib detection and reading could be improved, as for many cases with partial occlusion, a human can, by looking at the video, reconstruct the full bib number.
 But for now, the system cannot reconstruct it if a number is partially obstructed during all the frames.

 Performance-wise, the system is currently usable, but it could be better if some data with person and bib labeled would be found or created.
 This would allow to merge the two detection models into a single one, reducing performance overhead.

+For the ease of use and deployement, the system is a simple as it can be.
+As any camera with any laptop with a GPU can run the solution (one could even split the video gathering and the computing to allow for mutiple points of view to be recorded at the same time).

 == Future work <future_work>